Running npm tasks when building a .NET project

 </Project>

-The previous code was inspired from this pull request: https://github.com/terrajobst/themesof.net/pull/9/files.
-Now, we can improve it to support multiple package.json
+The previous code was inspired by this pull request: https://github.com/terrajobst/themesof.net/pull/9/files.
+You can also extend it to support multiple package.json files!

 #Advanced scenario: Multiple package.json files